 Most customers find it easier to monetize older sites than those that are relatively new to the niche.

 Another key factor that affects the value of a site is the technology on which it is built.
 The older the technology, the lower the value of the site.
 The reason for this is that it is usually quite difficult to find a programmer who would maintain outdated code.
 On the other hand, sites that are built entirely from scratch using existing technologies may still need a lot of specialized maintenance work, so this too can affect the value of the site.

-The best value is achieved with sites that are built on popular platforms, and that are well maintained.
+The best value is achieved with sites that are built on popular platforms, and that is well maintained.
 A site that uses standards, the current version of the code, will get the best value estimate.
 It will not be a problem to find developers who would work because it is relatively easy to work with sites like this.